slimnithbt135/cyberonto-llm-enrichment/README.md

 ### **Why These Are "Legacy"**

-The refactored `src/cyberrule/` package separates concerns: `extractor.py` for patterns, `owl_export.py` for reasoning, `load_data.py` for I/O. These monolithic scripts do everything in one file.
-They work, but they're harder to test and extend.
+The refactored package, cybersrule/ is based on the separation of concerns: extractor.py: patterns, owl_export.py: reasoning, load_data.py: I/O. Everything is done in a single file with these monolithic scripts.
+They are tested, but more difficult to test and expand.

-That said, `generate_rdf_from_cyberrule.py` is still used in the current pipeline—it reliably converts the JSON structure to valid Turtle without the overhead of HermiT reasoning.
+Nonetheless, the current pipeline still uses generate_rdf_from_cyberrule.py to provide a reliable conversion of the JSON format to readable Turtle without the unneeded HermiT reasoning.

----

 ### **Pattern Coverage in `CyberRule-Enricher.py`**